tanin47/saltstack-gce/README.md

 -------------------------------------

 1. Go to [cloud.google.com/console](https://cloud.google.com/console) and creat a project.
-2. Go to [Networking > External IP addresses](https://pantheon.corp.google.com/networking/addresses/list) and set up one external static address for the master.
+2. Go to [Networking > External IP addresses](https://pantheon.corp.google.com/networking/addresses/list) and set up one external static address for the master in the correct zone.
 3. Set `PROJECT`, `ZONE`, and `MASTER_IP_ADDRESS` in `handler.py` accordingly.